From forcing the landlord to cancel the lease to banning the church’s WeChat account, authorities left no stone unturned in bringing down the church.

 However, that did not work out and as of 2018, Zion Church was Beijing’s largest house church.
 Which is why the authorities resorted to various methods in getting it shut down recently.

 In June, the authorities installed facial recognition system outside the church.
 Listening devices were put in too.
 The police would track down believers at their workplaces or homes and coerce them into signing guarantees that they won’t participate in Zion Church congregations anymore.

 In May, Bitter Winter reported that the CCP had accused the church of being a cult and had demanded installation of surveillance cameras around their congregation sites.

-Later in June, the authorities cancelled the church’s WeChat account as well.
-When they created a new one, it was cancelled too.
+Later in June, the authorities canceled the church’s WeChat account as well.
+When they created a new one, it was canceled too.
 This went on for several days.
-In addition to this, several more of church’s online messaging accounts were cancelled later.
+In addition to this, several more of the church’s online messaging accounts were cancelled later.
 As per reports, the authorities even tapped all of the account members’, including the pastors and believers, cellphones and WeChat profiles.